everis-rpam/RPaM-Ontology/README.md

 * Update of the [Business Rules](https://github.com/everis-rpam/RPaM-Ontology/tree/v1.1.0/04-%20Business%20Rules)
 * Creation of specifications supporting the implementation of the ontology.
 [See Wiki](https://github.com/everis-rpam/RPaM-Ontology/wiki)

-In order to consult the complete development report, [Click here](https://github.com/everis-rpam/RPaM-Ontology/tree/v1.1.0/02-Vocabularies/RPaM)
+In order to consult the complete development report, [Click here](https://github.com/everis-rpam/RPaM-Ontology/tree/v1.1.0/02-Vocabularies/RPaM).

 The next phase of the project consists of a proof of concept with the collaboration of EU Member States.
-For additional details regarding governance and change management policy, [Click here](https://github.com/everis-rpam/RPaM-Ontology/wiki/Governance-and-Change-Management-Proposal)
+For additional details regarding governance and change management policy, [Click here](https://github.com/everis-rpam/RPaM-Ontology/wiki/Governance-and-Change-Management-Proposal).

-## Version 1.0.0 (10th January 2019)
+## Version 1.0.0 (10/04/2019)

 This is the first release of the RPaM Ontology-related deliverables, which encompasses namely: